See, Play and Learn

 Who is at risk for endometriosis?

-Endometriosis is most common in women in their 30s and 40s, but it can affect any female who menstruates.
+Endometriosis is most commonly diagnosed in women in their 30s and 40s.
+But it can affect any female who menstruates.
 Certain factors can raise or lower your risk of getting it.

 You are at higher risk if